nagavallikanamepalli/app-news-detect/README.md

 - **Multi-language Support** - Analyze news in English, Hindi, Telugu, Spanish, and French
 - **Multiple Input Methods** - Paste text, upload PDF files, or fetch from URLs
-- **AI-Powered Analysis** - Uses Google Gemini 1.5 Flash for intelligent fact-checking
+- **AI-Powered Analysis** - Uses Google Gemini Pro for intelligent fact-checking
 - **Credibility Scoring** - Get a 0-100 credibility score for each article
 - **History Tracking** - Keep records of all your analyses
 - **Analytics Dashboard** - View statistics and trends